 - International Road Check may cause disruption May 4-6 and into the following week.
 Demand may increase due to reduced freight movement during the highway safety inspections.

 - Advice for Q2: Maintain consistency with your carriers, trying to contract where possible to avoid an elevated spot market.
-Careful procurement practices in the months ahead (contract vs. spot market freight) sets the stage to capture downward price trends in the second half of 2021.
+Careful procurement practices in the months ahead (contract vs. spot market freight) sets the stage to capture downward price trends in transportation rates during the second half of 2021.

 Less-than-Load Transportation Market Conditions